demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-JetpackFixes/README.md

 # Jetpack Fixes
-Fun fact: The "overheat mechanic" often attributed to the jetpack's design is actually caused by a bug.
+Fun fact: The "overheat explosions" often attributed to the jetpack's design are actually caused by a bug.
 The jetpack has no heat meter or speed limit whatsoever.

 <details>
 <summary>More detailed explanation</summary>